yxlin/ddModel/README.md

 hdat <- simulate(pop_model, nsim = 128, n_subject = 32)
 ```

-You couls also use the function in the package separately.
+You could also use the function in the package separately.

 ```
 RT <- seq(0.1, 1.2, 0.01)